 The Cindy Harrington Heart & Mind Award

-The Cindy Harrington Heart & Mind Award is an annual award given to an individual who is currently working in the field of early care & learning in the state of Alaska.
-Cindy Harrington was one of the founding mothers of early childhood work in Alaska, as well as, a member of thread’s board of directors until her untimely passing in May of 2014.
-We honor Cindy’s passion, strength, and professionalism by awarding an individual in early care & learning who exemplifies these characteristics.
+The Cindy Harrington Heart & Mind Award is an annual award given to an individual who is currently working in the field of early childhood education in the state of Alaska.
+Cindy Harrington was one of the founding mothers of early childhood work in Alaska, as well as a member of thread’s Board of Directors until her untimely passing in May of 2014.
+We honor Cindy’s passion, strength, and professionalism by awarding an individual in early childhood education who exemplifies these characteristics.
 One of Cindy Harrington’s strengths was recognizing individual achievement, especially when it involved overcoming barriers.
 The recipient of this award demonstrates the qualities Cindy herself would want to honor.
-You can read more about Cindy Harrington in this tribute written by Carol Prentice.

 - The nomination deadline has now passed!
 Please join us at the AAEYC Conference on Feb.
 7, 2020 at the Anchorage Hilton to find out who the recipient is!

 "Cindy had an incredible capacity to love and share her energy and positivity with others.
 She is one of the founding mothers of early childhood work in Alaska and has been part of making a great change and progress in the field.
 She will be dearly missed but will be honored through her legacy and advocacy for quality early care and education."
 Stephanie Berglund, CEO, thread

 2019 Cindy Harrington Heart & Mind Award Recipient: Chris Jurenka